 I love to photograph the night sky in Acadia National Park, as it is one of the darkest areas in the US Northeast.
 The Milky Way is our galaxy and has captured our imagination since the dawn of humanity.
 We are privileged to have learned so much about our universe since the ancient civilizations gave names to the stars and star formations in our galaxy.
 One of the most interesting things about a true dark sky is capturing the green airglow mostly caused by excited oxygen atoms in the upper atmosphere of Earth.
 No, the night sky is not black and not even blue when the moonlight is not present.

-Born in Barcelona, Imma Barrera is a landscape and nature photographer based in Metuchen, NJ.
-She holds a Ph.D. in Molecular Biology from the University of Zurich but is also a graduate of New York Institute of Photography and has exhibited her photography in a number of galleries worldwide, winning several awards.
-Imma identifies herself both as a scientist and an artist combining analytical skills, scientific curiosity and her love of the world, with the artistic sense of beauty and storytelling of photography.
+Born in Barcelona, Imma Barrera is a landscape and nature photographer based in Metuchen NJ.
+She is a biologist but also a graduate of New York Institute of Photography.
+She has exhibited photography in a number of galleries worldwide and won several awards.
+In addition she has been invited to join CollectorWorks, a hybrid gallery (virtual and in person exhibits) sponsored by Your Daily Photograph.

 ► Return to Artist-in-Residence Catalog